pippinbarr/cart253-2018/modules/core-randomness-probability-and-perlin-noise/core-randomness-probability-and-perlin-noise.md

 ## Random movement

 - We've mostly used random to directly set the position of things
-- Or to create flashing, changing colours
+- Or to create flashing, changing colors
 - But of course `random()` can apply in any situation when we want to vary numbers in our code in a surprising way
 - Such as for motion...